Nurse Licensure: What You Need to Know About eNLC

-Updated Dec.
-13, 2017--Change can be a challenge, but when it comes to your own licensing, it's critical that you embrace change and stay up-to-date on legislation that could impact how or where you practice nursing.
-If you currently hold a multistate license or you've been thinking about traveling, it's time to pay attention because there are new states, which provides more opportunities for travel, but not every NLC state has passed new legislation to adopt the enhanced licensing.
+When it comes to your own licensing, it's critical that you stay up-to-date on legislation that could impact how or where you practice nursing.
+If you currently hold a multistate license or you've been thinking about traveling, there were enhancements to the NLC in 2018 that brought new states (and new opportunities for travel), but not every NLC state has passed new legislation (initially referred to as eNLC) to adopt the enhanced licensing.

-I currently hold a multistate license.
-What happens with my current license?
-Your current license will be grandfathered into the eNLC if the following criteria is met (source: www.ncsbn.org):
+Currently hold a multistate license?
+Your current license may have been grandfathered into the eNLC if the following criteria was met (source: www.ncsbn.org):

 - Are a resident of an original NLC state that has enacted the enhanced NLC.